richmahn/en_tn/1jn/front/intro.md

 #### Who wrote the Book of 1 John? ####

-This book does not give the reader the name of the author.
+This book does not name the author.
 However, since early Christian times, most Christians have thought that the Apostle John was the author.
-John was one of Jesus' disciples.
-He was also the author of the Gospel of John.
+He was also wrote of the Gospel of John.

 #### What is the Book of 1 John about? ####

-John wrote this letter to Christians at a time when a certain group of people was troubling them.
-This group of people denied some of the things that the apostles taught were true about God and Jesus.
+John wrote this letter to Christians at a time when false teachers were troubling them.
 John wrote this letter because he wanted to prevent believers from sinning.
 He wanted to protect believers from false teachings.
 And he wanted to assure believers that they were saved.

 #### How should the title of this book be translated? ####